t-tullis/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

--Git is valueable to a team of developers because it helps with version control, as well as making sure everyone is on the same page.
+- Git is valueable to a team of developers because it helps with version control, as well as making sure everyone is on the same page.
 Also multiple people can be working on multiple parts of an app/website at different times.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.